myers-dev/throughput-testing/README.md

 Commands are run in Azure PowerShell to enable the features.
 For the feature to immediately take effect, an operation needs to be run on the firewall.
 This can be a rule change (least intrusive), a setting change, or a stop/start operation.
 Otherwise, the firewall/s is updated with the feature within several days.

-[5:05 PM] Mark Gakman
-This is what we wrote in the docs for the preview feature

 ```
 Select-AzSubscription -Subscription <subscription_name>